danishulhassan7/danishulhassan7/README.md

 </a>

 - 🔭 I’m currently working on front-end technologies.
-- 🌱 I’m currently learning Javascript (Reactjs & Nodejs)
+- 🌱 I’m currently learning Dart-Flutter and Data Analytics.
-- 👯 I’m looking to collaborate on open-source Web App Projects
+- 👯 I’m looking to collaborate on open-source Flutter App + Data Analytics Projects.
 - 🤔 I’m looking for help with my open source projects
 - 💬 Apart from tech you can Ask me about Cricket, TV Shows and Books
 - 📫 How to reach me at danishulhassan7@gmail.com